 Of course, these scenarios describe only a couple potential vendor/client relationships, which really require a clear understanding of a vendor's position before approaching them with work they will likely not be paid for.
-Often the business arguments, introduced earlier in the book, work well to convince vendors that accessibility is something that they can benefit from.
+Often the business arguments, introduced earlier, work well to convince vendors that accessibility is something that they can benefit from.